qamaraden/Dev-Environments/README.md

 ```$ cd Dev-Environments```

 #### Testing
 Step 1: You can make sure that everyhthing is installed properly by doing a spec test.
-The spect test can be found in the following folder:
+The spec test can be found in the following folder:

 ```$ cd environment/spec-tests```